kousuke-nakano/jQMC/examples/README.md

 ## example06

-Binding energy of the water-water dimer with the Jastrow Antisymmetrized Geminal Power (JAGP) anstaz.
+Binding energy of the water-water dimer with the Jastrow Antisymmetrized Geminal Power (JAGP) ansatz.
 This example demonstrates how to perform energy calculations using the JAGP ansatz, which goes beyond the JSD ansatz to incorporate more sophisticated electron correlation.
 Both VMC and LRDMC methods are covered, starting from either `PySCF` or `CP2K`.
 Further applications can be carried out by adapting the input files provided in this example.

 ## example07